 Our Adult Volunteer Program is for all individuals aged 18 years and older.
 Applicants should be able to pass a background check, commit to a minimum of 8 hours per month for at least one full year and comfortably interact with guests as a representative of Moody Gardens.
 Additional volunteer positions become available with the accrual of 40 hours of volunteer service.
 Accrued hours do not guarantee acceptance into any position.
 Advanced volunteer positions, such as volunteering behind the scenes alongside our Rainforest keepers and Aquarists, are demanding, competitive and require an internal application process.

 We do not accept individuals seeking court-appointed service hours and at this time, we cannot accept international applicants.

 Interested in the Moody Gardens Volunteer Diver Program?
 Below are the requirements to be completed before helping our staff maintain exhibits and work with animals underwater.
-Before submitting your application, be sure to review these and ensure you are able to make these dates work with your schedule.
+Before submitting your application, be sure to review these and ensure you are able to satisfy these requirements.
 Applicants must be able to fulfill each requirement in succession to progress through on-boarding and begin participation in regular volunteer diver shifts.
 Applicants unable to satisfy an individual requirement are still able to participate in the general volunteer program and will be encouraged to reapply to the volunteer diver program in the next application period.
-These will be covered in greater detail during interview for successful applicants.
+These will be covered in greater detail during the interview for successful applicants.
 The application portal for this onboarding period will close on Friday, October 10th.